TrueFiEng/Waffle/README.md

 # Ethereum Waffle
-Sweeter and simpler than truffle.js.
-Taste best with web3js, chai and ES6.
+Sweeter and simpler than [truffle](https://github.com/trufflesuite/truffle).
+Works with [web3js](https://web3js.readthedocs.io/en/1.0/).
+Taste best with chai and ES6.

 ## Our philosophy
 * Simpler: Set of helpers rather than framework